walterhiggins/WMPJS/book-outline.md

     js function respond( answer, player ) { player.sendMessage("Wow. " + answer + " that's old!" ) };
     js input( self, 'How old are you?', respond )

 The important thing to keep in mind when writing code that depends on asking players questions is that you can't force players to answer questions right away or even answer at all, they could be busy fighting spiders, trading with villagers, climbing, building or simply ignoring the question altogether.
 In the commands above, the *respond()* function will be called by *input()* when the player has answered the question.
 There's a name often used for functions which are called by other functions - they're called *Callbacks*.
 The *input()* function when called will return immediately and it does not return any value.
 Instead, it waits in the background (remember, there's a lot going on in Minecraft so we can't stop the game in its tracks) until the player eventually answers the question and then calls the *Callback*.
-A *Callback* is literally a function which will be *called back* later. *Callbacks* are also used when writing Javascript code for web browsers.
-For example, functions can be written which will only be called when a visitor clicks a button. *Callback* functions are super useful and part of what makes Javascript such a flexible language.
+A *Callback* is literally a function which will be *called back* later. *Callbacks* are also used when writing JavaScript code for web browsers.
+For example, functions can be written which will only be called when a visitor clicks a button. *Callback* functions are super useful and part of what makes JavaScript such a flexible language.

 So we've seen how to ask a player a question.
 Now let's take a look at how we check to see if the answer is correct.